+- 3. Loss of recess privileges

 - 4. Detention

 - 5. Loss of social privileges

 - 6. In-School Suspension

 - 7. Out-of-School Suspension

 - 8. Contact law enforcement

-K. ACCEPTABLE COMPUTER / INTERNET USAGE
+K. ACCEPTABLE COMPUTER / INTERNET USAGE (Board Policy 815)

 The Octorara Area School District (OASD) has established an Internet connection for use by students and staff.
 The purpose of OASD's Internet access is to promote education and research and to support the district's curriculum.